brainix/pottery/README.md

 1. Arguments to the function must be hashable.
 2. Return values from the function must be JSON serializable.
-3. Unlike `functools.lru_cache()`, `redis_cache()` does not have a maximum size or a key eviction policy.
+3. `functools.lru_cache()` allows for a maximum size and has an eviction policy; `redis_cache()` has neither.
 This means that your function&rsquo;s return value cache can grow unbounded.
-Only use `redis_cache()` for any of these
+Only use `redis_cache()` in any of these cases:
-   cases:
-    1. Your function&rsquo;s argument space has a known small cardinality
+    1. Your function&rsquo;s argument space has a known small cardinality.
-    2. You specify a `timeout` when calling `redis_cache()` to decorate your function, to dump your _entire_ return value cache `timeout` seconds after the last cache access (hit or miss)
+    2. You specify a `timeout` when calling `redis_cache()` to decorate your function, to dump your _entire_ return value cache `timeout` seconds after the last cache access (hit or miss).
-    3. You periodically call `.cache_clear()` to dump your _entire_ return value cache
+    3. You periodically call `.cache_clear()` to dump your _entire_ return value cache.
-    4. You&rsquo;re ok with your return value cache growing unbounded, and you [understand the implications](https://docs.redislabs.com/latest/rs/administering/database-operations/eviction-policy/) of this for your underlying Redis instance
+    4. You&rsquo;re ok with your return value cache growing unbounded, and you [understand the implications](https://docs.redislabs.com/latest/rs/administering/database-operations/eviction-policy/) of this for your underlying Redis instance.

 In general, you should only use `redis_cache()` when you want to reuse previously computed values.
 Accordingly, it doesn&rsquo;t make sense to cache